 Finally, read up on any restrictions or regulations you may need to keep in mind, as well as local customs and cultural norms.

 Plot Your Wishlist

 Plotting your wishlist is another pivotal phase when planning a long-distance motorcycle tour.
-Start by making a list of places you want to go and experiences you would like to have along the way.
+Start by listing places you want to go and experiences you would like to have along the way.

-You’ll likely find that most of them bunch in one particular region, whilst one or two stray too far out of that area.
+You’ll likely find that most of them bunch in one region, whilst one or two stray too far from that area.
 If this is the case, let the straddlers go rather than adding miles/days to fit them in – you can always revisit another time!

 Plan a Long-Distance Motorcycle Trip: Start Route Planning